Third Grade Curriculum

 Grade Three Mathematics is directed to expanding the principles of the four functions that were begun in the second grade: addition, subtraction, multiplication and division.
 These four functions are the underpinnings of all that will be studied in arithmetic.
 Essentially, the course will involve the use of both inductive and deductive activities.

-- Harcourt Science 3 Course Plan & Tests
+- Harcourt Science 3 Course Plan & Tests (Paid for with enrollment)

 - Harcourt Science, Grades 3/4 Textbook*

 - Harcourt Science, Grades 3/4 Answer Key (Optional)*

 - Harcourt Science, Grades 3/4 Workbook Answer Key (Optional)*

 *Harcourt Science Grades 3/4 is used in both 3rd and 4th grade

 Third Grade Science is a basic introduction to the life, earth, and physical sciences.
 The most important part of teaching science in the early years is helping the student see the wonders of God’s world, and making him unafraid of the subject when he pursues in depth science in later years.
 Children learn more from doing the experiments and investigations alongside the reading of the textbook.

 The Harcourt Science series has the availability of several online learning tools to anyone who purchases the textbook.
 The first is provided by the publisher, Harcourt.
 There are several supplementary activities for the student and teacher on this website.
 Another website is provided by the National Science Teachers Association (NSTA).
 This website allows you to select the topic you are studying in the book, and will take you to a page of selected website links that can help you to enhance and further develop the topics that your child is studying.
 The online resources are a wonderful addition to the activities provided within the text itself.